-The Patrol First Responder Checklist below provides information to enable accurate and appropriate responses to reports of missing or abducted children for those officers that are first to arrive on the scene.
-The preliminary decisions made and actions taken during the initial response have a profound impact on the outcome of the investigation.
-Patrol first responders are encouraged to familiarize themselves with this checklist prior to any reports of missing or abducted children.
+The Patrol First Responder Checklist provides information to promote accurate and effective response to reports of endangered missing and abducted children for first responding officers.
+The preliminary decisions made, and actions taken, during the initial response have a profound impact on the outcome of the investigation.
+Patrol first responders are encouraged to familiarize themselves with this checklist in a proactive manner, rather than amid an endangered missing or abducted child incident.

 DISCLAIMER: Please download these checklists as a PDF to your local device in order to maximize full capability and security.
 These checklists are a resource to guide the process of a missing child incident and are not meant to replace or supersede any local, state or federal policies or procedures that might exist for your jurisdiction.
 These checklists are meant to be a tool.
 Use of this resource does not entail liability on the part of Fox Valley Technical College or affiliated organizations.